danoebe/Denaro-gpu-miner/README.md

 ./dnminer110 (walletAddress)

-that's it payout is in every 24/h
+that's it! payout is in every 24/h